Top 10 Omicron updates: Mumbai bans people from visiting beaches, parks for 12 hours till January 15

 - The Mumbai Police on Friday banned people from visiting beaches, open grounds, gardens, parks or other public places in the city from 5 pm to 5 am till January 15 in view of rising coronavirus cases in the city and the spread of the Omicron variant, ANI reported.
 Those who violate the rules will be booked under Section 188 (disobeying an order by a public servant) of the Indian Penal Code, and provisions of the Epidemic Diseases Act and National Disaster Management Act, an order said.

 - Genome sequencing by the Brihanmumbai Municipal Corporation has found that 141 of 375 Covid-19 samples randomly collected from Mumbai residents between December 21 and 22 had an Omicron infection.
 The new variant accounts for 37.6% of the sequenced samples, as first reported in Scroll.in.
-None of the infected people had any travel history, officials said.
+None of the infected people had any travel history, an official said.

 - New Year’s Eve today marks the second anniversary of China alerting the World Health Organization about cases of “viral pneumonia” in Wuhan city.
 Currently, infections have hit record highs in the United States, Europe and Australia driven by the new variant of the virus.